sssandan/tweet_analysis/README.md

 Some Findings include:
 - top 10 most frequent hashtags/mentions
 - distribution of tweets by time of day
 - sentiment polarity (VADER lexicon) scores of tweets in relation to user mentions

-<ins>Introduction</ins>

-Analysis

-Graphs/Data/Plots

-Conclusion
+Please check out the ipynb file to see a detailed report of my project! :D